TediusTimmy/BC-DeciCalc/Manuel.md

 * `or` : open a row after the current row
 * `oc` : open a column after the current column
 * `vv` : replace the current cell with its evaluated value
+* `vm` : replace the cell with its evaluated value for all cells in the rectangle between the current cell and the marker
+* `v=` : flip the current cell between a label and a formula
+* `v+` : flip the cell between a label and a formula for all cells in the rectangle between the current cell and the marker
 * `` ` `` : Reset the screen (for systems that don't have SIGWINCH)
 * `~` : turn line 2 calculation on/off.
 Line 2 computation automatically shuts itself off after an update that takes over 80 milliseconds.